romkatv/powerlevel10k/README.md

 ### What is instant prompt?

+**IMPORTANT UPDATE**: Instant prompt is incompatible with zsh startup configs that may require console input.
+This includes asking for a keyring password and *[Y/N]* confirmations.
+It is currently **NOT RECOMMENDED** that you enable instant prompt.

 *Instant Prompt* is an optional feature of Powerlevel10k.
 When enabled, it gives you a limited prompt within 10 milliseconds of staring zsh, alowing you to start hacking right away while zsh is initializing.
 Once the initialization is complete, the full-featured Powerlevel10k will